5 Smart Habits That Make Starting a New Job Less Overwhelming

 Here's what to expect at your new office—hopefully it'll alleviate some of those first-day jitters.

-When you finally land your first job, you're probably a mix of excited and nervous—and want to know what exactly you can expect when you walk in the door.
-On this week's "Adulthood Made Easy," host Sam Zabell maps out what happens that first day—and first month—with the help of Lindsey Pollak, The Hartford's millennial workplace expert and author of NYT bestseller Becoming the Boss.
-Pollak shares key tips for recent grads starting a new job—and it's advice that everyone can use.
+When you finally land your first job—or have your first day at a new job—you'll probably be an anxious mix of excitement and nerves.
+You'll want to know what exactly what to expect when you walk in the door.
+Here, we're mapping out what happens that first day—and first few weeks—with the help of Lindsey Pollak, a multigenerational workplace expert and author of New York Times bestseller Becoming the Boss.
+Pollak shares key tips for recent grads starting a new job—but it's advice that everyone can use.

-3. Take breaks.
-When you're new to a position, you might think that you need to work 24/7 to prove yourself—but that's not the case.
+When you're new to a position, it's easy to think you need to work 24/7 to prove yourself—but that's not the case.
 Short breaks will make you more productive, so take a walk around the block or a quick lunch away from your desk to give your brain a rest.

-4. Write it all down to start.
-Everyone will eventually find the best strategy for creating a to-do list, but to start, write it all down.
-Take a notebook everywhere you go, and get all of the information and assignments down on paper so you can see your priorities in front of you and better organize your day.
+Everyone will eventually find the best strategy for creating a to-do list, but to start, write everything down.
+Take a notebook everywhere you go (no, you don't look silly—you look healthily eager and respectful), and get all of the information and assignments down on paper so you can see your priorities in front of you and better organize the day.

-5. Lean on coworkers for help.
 While your boss is a great resource, tap into your network when you're feeling overwhelmed or confused.
-Talk to coworkers, other managers in the company, old intern coordinators, and college advisors.
+Talk to deskmates, other coworkers, other managers in the company, old intern coordinators, and college advisors.
 Chances are, they can offer perspective, advice, and encouragement—then you won't have to worry about bugging your manager for every little thing.